-In addition to advising the sponsor on all leasing matters, the leasing team will also manage property tours.
+In addition to guiding the sponsor on all leasing matters, the leasing team will also manage property tours.
 This requires the leasing team to be keenly aware of all property features and amenities.

 In some cases, if the owner is looking to lease a large commercial space, the leasing team may put together an RFP to put out to the market more broadly.
-This RFP will generally go to tenant reps operating in that marketplace to help maximize visibility.
+This RFP will usually go to tenant reps operating in that marketplace to help increase visibility.
 They will also list the space on major listing platforms like CoStar and LoopNet.

 Multifamily leasing agents will also list units online using various media.
 They may post on sites like Zillow or Trulia.
 They will also look for ways to advertise to their target demographic, via Google Ads, Facebook ads or otherwise.

 The leasing team will then negotiate the terms of the lease agreement.
-Prior to executing the final lease agreement, agents will conduct any required background checks, reference checks or credit checks.
+Prior to carrying out the final lease agreement, agents will conduct any required background checks, reference checks or credit checks.
 Leasing agents also oversee all tenant renewals ahead of their lease expiration.